cormullion/Karnak.jl/docs/src/syntax.md

 !!! note

-    If you use the `edgefunction` keyword to draw edges, all the other vertex/edge keywords are ignored.
+    If you use the `edgefunction` keyword to draw edges, all the other vertex/edge keywords including `edgearrows` are ignored.